Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

 \section{Accuracy and Performance}

-During the implementation of the \exxm module, we have introduced three parameters: $\rpr$, $\rpe$, and $\rme$ (see Sec.~\ref{subsubsec:impl_spdomain}). $\rpr$ is used to determine whether or not two MLWFs, $\tphi{i}$ and $\tphi{j}$, are considered to be an overlapping pair \via $| \tC{i} - \tC{j} | < \rpr$.
-For all overlapping $ij$ pairs, $\rpe$ and $\rme$ are the radii of the spherical $\pe{\gC{ij}}$ and $\me{\gC{ij}}$ subdomains, which are centered at $\gC{ij}$ and chosen to cover the product density, $\trho{ij}$, and individual orbitals, $\tphi{i}$ and $\tphi{j}$, respectively.
-In order to efficiently perform large-scale hybrid-DFT based AIMD simulations, judicious choices for $\rpr$, $\rpe$, and $\rme$ are required to balance the performance and accuracy, and are therefore the focus of this section.
+During the implementation of the \exxm module, we have introduced three parameters: $\rpr$, $\rpe$, and $\rme$ (see Sec.~\ref{subsubsec:impl_spdomain}). $\rpr$ is used to determine whether or not two MLWFs, $\tphi{i}$ and $\tphi{j}$, are considered to be an overlapping $\braket{ij}$ pair \via $| \tC{i} - \tC{j} | < \rpr$.
+For all overlapping $\braket{ij}$ pairs, $\rpe$ and $\rme$ are the radii of the spherical $\pe{\gC{ij}}$ and $\me{\gC{ij}}$ subdomains, which are centered at $\gC{ij}$ and chosen to cover the product density, $\trho{ij}$, and individual orbitals, $\tphi{i}$ and $\tphi{j}$, respectively.
+In order to efficiently perform large-scale hybrid DFT based AIMD simulations, judicious choices for $\rpr$, $\rpe$, and $\rme$ are required to balance the performance and accuracy, and are therefore the focus of this section.
 In Sec.~\ref{sec:Perf_cutoff}, we introduce a systematic selection of these parameters based on user-defined error thresholds for $\exx$ and $\{\dxx{i}\}$.
-In Sec.~\ref{sec:Perf_scaling}, we discuss the intranode (\omp{}) and internode (\mpi{}) parallel scaling performance when simulating liquid water using our MLWF-based EXX approach.
+In Sec.~\ref{sec:Perf_scaling}, we discuss the intranode (\omp{}) and internode (\mpi{}) parallel scaling performance when simulating liquid water using our MLWF-based EXX approach on several different supercomputer architectures.